-The goal of the project is to more rapidly detect SARS-CoV-2, the virus that causes COVID-19 disease, in specific communities by sampling and testing wastewater from sewers and wastewater treatment plants for this virus.
+The overall goal of the network is to rapidly detect SARS-CoV-2, the virus that causes COVID-19 disease, in specific communities via wastewater testing.
+This is completed through the following activities:

 Why is Michigan monitoring wastewater for the SARS-CoV-2 virus?

 SARS-CoV-2 is easily spread from person-to-person and can cause serious illness and death.
 Public health agencies have been identifying individuals infected with SARS-CoV-2 and their close contacts to slow the spread of this virus in the community.
 This tracking occurs after a positive case has been identified, making it a challenge to get ahead of community spread and break the transmission cycle.

 Monitoring wastewater for SARS-CoV-2 can provide an early indicator for presence of disease in the community and can be used to track trends over time.
 This can be especially important as clinical testing rates decrease.
 SARS-CoV-2 virus can be detected in wastewater up to seven days before infections lead to increases in clinical cases.
 See the graphic below for more information about how wastewater monitoring fits in with COVID-19 surveillance.